-When the cold dark wind is howling through the countryside with a bleak moon illuminating the wolves looking for sorry beasts to hunt down, then this is about the mood the 2009 album Across the Dark from the Finnish metallers Insomnium appears to transmit to the poor listener – unless you are a Metal Fan and a melancholic Melodeath Fan to boot.
+When the cold dark wind is howling through the countryside with a bleak moon illuminating the wolves looking for sorry beasts to hunt down, then this is about the mood the 2009 album Across the Dark from the Finnish metallers Insomnium appears to transmit to the poor listener.
+Unless you are a metal fan and a melancholic Melodic Death Metal fan to boot.

-Brutal and extended riffs, some of them fast, others again slow and almost hypnotic in style, heavily distorted guitars, growls that come through at very low levels of the (almost subconscious) spectrum, and then again replaced by clear voice parts in some of the tracks.
-And this is the essence of this band of musicians.
+Brutal and extended riffs, some of them fast, others again slow and almost hypnotic in style.
+Heavily distorted guitars, growls that come through at very low levels of the (almost subconscious) spectrum.
+And then again replaced by clear voice parts in some of the tracks.

-Unfortunately, the compressions rises to high levels.
-This makes all music elements kind of blend into each other, which is a pity.
+Unfortunately, compression reigns at relatively high levels.
+This fuses pretty much all music elements into each other, which is a pity.
 It would have behooved Insomnium to get with a better quality sound studio.
 To get them tracks that actually have the spread to take it all in and give them the breadth of production worthy of their qualities.

 And not least for the sake of the lyrics, which are actually quite good (doom and gloom).
 In their 2014 record Shadows of a Dying Sun this has (or seems to have) happened.
-It actually already improved with One for Sorrow.
-But back in 2009, hmm – different story, by the way the same goes also for the follow-on of Across The Dark, just not so very pronounced.
+Quality actually already improved with One for Sorrow.
+But back in 2009, all this is a different story.

-Where the last Wave Broke takes you along a journey, harsh in the beginning, hypnotic for the rest with some quite great riffs in between – kind of along the lines of what I mentioned up above.
-Very varied and it needs some courage to get beyond the opening of the song – improves with age as we say.
-The following tracks The Harrowing Years and Lay of the Autumn kind of hit the same spot, but both are not as good as the former track # 2.
+Where the last Wave Broke takes you along a journey.
+Harsh in the beginning, hypnotic for the rest with some great riffing in between.
+Kind of along the lines of what I mentioned up above.
+The following tracks The Harrowing Years and Lay of the Autumn kind of hit the same spot.
+But both are not as good as track # 2.

 Then the rest, hmm, the REST!!
 Not bad, but some of that stuff smells the filler.
 Again, this is not AC/DC, so things are not that straightforward and easy.
-Still good Melodeath, but – gosh – somehow just missing the essence of the band by inches, if not yards.
+The Melodidic Death Metal is still juicy.
+But – gosh – somehow we miss the essence of the band by inches, if not yards.
 Difficult to pin that one down and describe.

 I am a little disappointed by the very last track Weighed Down with Sorrow.
 Not bad, but again somehow missing depth.
-Gosh.
-Actually the track starts well.
+Actually the track starts well with these faux violins.
 But just about when you want to start some headbanging, it seriously loses steam, which is a real pity.
 It does pick up some more power later in the song.
 To an extent only and it ends with a somewhat unexpected flourish.

-Overall Across the Dark is very good Melodic Death Metal of the Doom (and gloom) kind.
-I quite love the album, but it has more filler stuff in there than the other future productions together.
 One can of course argue that at that time they still tried to find their identity (my ass, yeah..).
-But some of that stuff comes through a little flat, if this expression can be used with them.
+But some of that stuff comes through as a little flat.
+If this expression can be used with them.
 It is great news that in later albums they were able to work their style better and to their advantage.